KristianLyng/varnishfoo/chapter-2.rst

 testing, and demonstrates several aspects of how Varnish behaves.

-The focus, however, is not the individual tools, but HTTP caching and how it can be debugged and affected it without modifying the proxy or browser.
+The focus, however, is not the individual tools, but HTTP caching and how it can be debugged and controlled without modifying the proxy or browser.

 Only the absolute minimum of actual Varnish configuration is covered - yet several mechanisms to control Varnish through backend responses are